chowhao/unopro/README.md

 ##### arduino program

-The receive.ino is a file for arduino uno, compile it and upload to your arduino uno, the open serial monitor at 9600 baurate
+The receive.ino is for arduino uno, compile it and upload to your arduino uno, then open serial monitor at 9600 baurate

-Type 0000000020 and send, you can see some output in monitor,  00 is the read command,  0000 is orginal address,  0010 is byte number
+Type 0000000020 and send, you can see some output in serial monitor,  00 is the read command,  0000 is orginal address,  0020 is byte number

 It means read 0x0020 bytes from orginal address 0x0000, the output is as flolows (read-first-no.png)